Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec03.md

 ### Encoders

-An encoder of a transformers typically consists of many identical blocks connected serially with one another.
-Each such encoder block, computes a self-attention matrix and passes it through a feed-forward neural network.
-Encoder blocks are applied *in parallel* to each of the tokens (patches in vision transformers) to obtain the embeddings.
-The original transformers paper divides the similarities with $$\sqrt{N}$$ where $$N$$ is the embedding dimension.
+An encoder of a transformer typically consists of many identical blocks connected serially with one another.
+Each such encoder block, computes a self-attention matrix and passes it through a feed-forward neural network, and they need to be applied across all the tokens in the input.
+Since the embeddings of tokens are independent of one another, each level of encoder blocks can be applied *in parallel* to all the tokens (patches in vision transformers) to obtain the embeddings.
+Such parallel computations were not possible in previous models like RNNs, which heavily relied on sequential dependencies.

+The original transformers paper normalizes the similarities with $$\sqrt{N}$$ where $$N$$ is the embedding dimension.
 This allows the gradients to stabilise and gives much better performance.
 This a simplified view of the mechanisms used in transformers.

 In addition to these, transformers also use *positional encoding* to encode the position of the tokens in the input sequence.
 In the context of images, is encodes where each patch occurs in the image.